rritoch/lein-sablecc/README.md

 lein sablecc compile
 ```

-All of the sources will generated in the **:target-path** sub-directory
+All of the sources are generated in the **:target-path** sub-directory
 **generated-sources/sablecc** and will be compiled to the **:compile-path**.<br />

 **Implementation note:** Java sources are only regenerated if the generated